rndviktor2devman/27_shop_score/README.md

 This project represents example of simple dashboard, for example web-store dashboard.
-After start the board checks the state of the remote database and shows KPI, in our particular case they are 'Count of orders', 'Count of orders in a waiting list', 'The longest wait time'.
+After start the board checks the state of the remote database and shows KPI, in our particular case they are 'Count of orders today', 'Count of orders in a waiting list', 'The longest wait time'.

 Example of working page is available [here](http://hidden-basin-76325.herokuapp.com/)

+# Environment

+* python3
+* mobile-first website

 # Setup